 These side effects may be temporary, lasting a few days to weeks.
 But if the side effects last longer than that, bother you, or become severe, be sure to talk with your doctor or pharmacist.

-Note: After the Food and Drug Administration (FDA) approves a drug, it tracks side effects of the medication.
+Note: After the Food and Drug Administration (FDA) approves a drug, it tracks and reviews side effects of the medication.
 If you develop a side effect while taking Kisqali and want to tell the FDA about it, visit MedWatch.

 Kisqali may cause serious side effects.
 The list below may not include all possible serious side effects of the drug.
 For more information, you can refer to Kisqali’s prescribing information.